Willie Mays: World Series champion and NL MVP

 The Giants won the NL pennant and the 1954 World Series, sweeping the Cleveland Indians in four games.
 The 1954 series is perhaps best remembered for "The Catch", an over-the-shoulder running grab by Mays of a long drive off the bat of Vic Wertz about 425 ft from home plate at the Polo Grounds during the eighth inning of Game 1.
-The catch prevented two Indians' runners from scoring, preserving a tie game.
-"The Catch transcended baseball" Barra wrote, and Larry Schwartz of ESPN said of all the catches that Mays made, "it is regarded as his greatest".
+The catch prevented two Indians runners from scoring, preserving a tie game.
+"The Catch transcended baseball", Barra wrote, and Larry Schwartz of ESPN said that of all the catches that Mays made, "it is regarded as his greatest".
 Mays did not even look at the ball for the last twenty feet as he ran, saying later he realized he had to keep running if he was going to get the ball.
 The Giants won the game in the 10th inning on a three-run home run by Dusty Rhodes, with Mays scoring the winning run.

 Mays added base stealing to his talents, upping his total from eight in 1954 to 24 in 1955.
 In the middle of May, Durocher asked him to try for more home runs.
 Mays led the league with 51 but finished fourth in NL MVP voting.
 Leading the league with a .659 slugging percentage, Mays batted .319 as the Giants finished in third.
 During the last game of the season, Durocher, who had supported Mays since his career had begun, told him he would not be returning as the Giants manager.
 When Mays responded, "But Mr. Leo, it's going to be different with you gone.
 You won't be here to help me," Durocher told his star, "Willie Mays doesn't need help from anyone."